Comment on the "Electric Power Generation from Earth's Rotation through its Own Magnetic Field": The case

 \section{The case $ {\bf v \neq 0}$}

-When the shell moves with constant velocity $\bf v$ in the $y$ direction, the Maxwell equations within the shell will be modified.
-We call the moving frame of reference $K$, while the static reference system considered in the previous system is called $K_0$.
+When the shell moves with constant velocity $\bf v$ in the $y$ direction with respect to our rest frame\emph{}, the Maxwell equations within the shell will be modified.
+We shall call this shell-moving frame of reference $K$, while the shell-at-rest reference frame considered in the previous system is called $K_0$.
 Since the moving case involves energy dissipation, the conductivity $\sigma$ of the material will have to be accounted for.
 In analogy to the well known Reynolds number in hydrodynamics, in Refs. \cite{chyba16,chyba25} was defined a magnetic Reynolds number, $R_m = v\xi/(\sigma \mu)^{-1}$, where $\xi$ is a typical length over which the current flow changes appreciably, and $(\sigma \mu)^{-1}$ is the analog of the hydrodynamic kinematic viscosity.
 It is natural to associate $\xi$ with the outer radius $b$.

 A central quantity in this kind of theory is the vector potential $\bf A$.
 It is pointing in the $z$ direction, ${\bf A}= A_z \hat{\bf z}$, in the frame $K$ as well as in $K_0$.
 The governing equation for $A_z$ in $K$ is (cf. Eq.~(25) in \cite{chyba16}),